Laulajatar/my-oblivion-mods/Nameless Overhaul/Nameless Overhaul - Readme.txt

 == Other ==
 + Restoration now increases a bit faster and Alchemy increases a bit slower
 + Since enchanting is now easier to come by, even for non Mages Guild characters, Sigil Stones have been overhauled to have some more desirable effects.
 Effects that did not scale and were common enough on random equipment (for example Water Walking, Night Eye) have been removed and several stones now have multiple effects (for exaple Fire Damage + Weakness to Fire, Fire Shield + Spell Absorption)
++ Simple horse controls for vanilla player horses
+    The same merchants where you can get the scissors will also sometimes sell an Alluring Carrot Activating it when near a player owned horse that you've mounted before will give you the option to give some commands You can make the horse follow you
+    You can make the horse wait at its current location (if it's the last ridden horse, it will still travel with you when fast traveling)
+    You can open its saddle bags for storing loot (the bags have no carry limit) You can release its controls, so it will walk back home if it's not the last ridden horse
++ This currently doesn't work for armored horses, a patch will be made if it turns out functional
++ This might not work if you have/had another mod that edits the horses.
+Nothing bad should happen, the carrot might just fail to recognize that a horse belongs to you.
++ You can hotkey the carrot to easily use it without opening your menu.

 == Optional ==